Singular Value Assignment for Nonuniformly Sampled Systems: Stabilization and Control: Conclusions

 \section{Conclusions}

 We considered the stabilization problem of nonuniformly sampled systems with the assumption that sampling periods are known to the controller.
-We presented a theorem for the existence of a state feedback controller that assigns the singular values of the closed loop system matrix under similarity transformation, to desired values.
-Also, we proposed an algorithm to calculate the sampling-period-varying state feedback controller that guarantees stability for bounded and arbitrarily varying sampling intervals.
+We presented a theorem for the existence of a state feedback controller that assigns the singular values of the closed loop system matrix to desired values under a similarity transformation.
+We provided 3 methods to calculate such a similarity transformation matrix.
+Also, we provided an algorithm to calculate the sampling-period-varying state feedback controller that guarantees stability for bounded and arbitrarily varying sampling intervals.
 We illustrated the accuracy of the method in numerical examples.
+Lastly, we proposed specific singular values to assign to improve the performance of the system.